qu0b/AST/README.md

 **Proposed software stack:**

 - **Operating system:** Any common Linux distribution will do.
 Linux is open-source, secure, free and can easily be tested locally.
 If possible the software can the be ported onto the NAO, since the NAO also runs on Linux
-- **Models:** ADOxx can be used to create a meta model as well as the actual models.
+- **Models:** ADOxx can be used to create a Metamodel as well as the actual models.
 It also supports XML export.
 - **Engine/Web service:** NodeJS can be used.
 NodeJS is a JavaScript Runtime which is based on Chrome’s V8 JS engine.
 It is event-based, non-blocking I/O, lightweight, easily extensible and supports many libraries.
 - **XML-Import:** The web service / rule engine needs to analyse the mood configuration models and therefor they need to be imported.
 The already in NodeJS included library fs (FileSystem) can be used here.
 If needed an XML parser can additionally be used to read and interpret the model.
 - **REST-API:** To make our program easily remotely accessible a REST-API will be implemented.
 Express is a very common way to realise REST-Services with NodeJS.
 It is an easy-to-use, very established library which is also quite powerful.